Ivo-Balbaert/The_Way_to_Jai/book/13_Unions and enums.md

 ## 13.2 Working with enums
 An enum (enumerator) is useful when a property can only take as value one of a limited number of named values, like the compass points north, west, east and south.
 Why?
 Because it is much easier for a developer to work with names than with numbers.
-In combination with if #complete (see § 14.3.1) it can be checked that all possible values of an enum are used.
+In combination with `if #complete` (see § 14.3.1) it can be checked that all possible values of an enum are used.
-All names are constants, internally they are by default 64bit-integers.They start by default from 0 for the 1st value and auto-incrementing by 1, but they can be initialized to arbitrary values.
+All names are constants, internally they are if not specified  64bit-integers.They start by default from 0 for the 1st value and auto-increment by 1, but they can be initialized to arbitrary values.

 *13.2_enums.jai* shows a few examples: